Exporting and Importing

-The key thing to be aware of is that for all deliveries outside these EU destinations, parcels will pass through customs procedures.
+The key thing to be aware of is that for any export deliveries, parcels will pass through customs procedures.
 The customs team overseas will make a judgement on whether any duties and taxes are applicable to the parcel, based on the information provided on the despatch pack and commercial invoice.

 These charges are made up of: